odoo/documentation/content/applications/finance/accounting/bank/bank_synchronization.rst

 ..
 Note::

-   - All previous synchronizations are disconnected during the installation and won't work anymore.
+   - All previous synchronizations are disconnected during the installation and will not work anymore.
+To view them, activate the :ref:`developer mode <developer-mode>` and go to :menuselection:`Accounting --> Configuration --> Online Synchronization`).
+It is not possible to resynchronize these connections; you have to make new ones.
-   - You can find them directly in the synchronization menu (:menuselection:`Accounting Dashboard --> Configuration -->
-     Accounting: Online Synchronization`).
-It is not possible to resynchronize these connections;
-     you have to make new ones.
-   - Do not uninstall `account_online_sync`, which is the previous module for online synchronization.
+   - Do not uninstall the `account_online_sync` module, which is the previous module for online synchronization.
 The new one overrides it.
-   - By default, `account_online_synchronization` is installed automatically with Accounting.
+   - By default, the `account_online_synchronization` module is installed automatically with Accounting.

 FAQ
 ===